Geologica Saxonica and "alternative facts"

 claims should not apply to a scientific journal but occasionally it

 does.
-In order to avoid confusion by the reader, "alternative facts"
+In order to avoid confusion, "alternative facts"

 should be replaced by true facts as soon as possible.